 2.3.
 No one in custody

 There has to be a person in custody in order for these laws to apply.
-Therefore, it is always a defense for an accused to say that, while he/she may have been rioting, no one was in custody.
-Again, though, the defendant may still be guilty of rioting, per Penal Code 404.
+Therefore, it is always a defense to say that, while you may have been rioting, no one was in custody.
+Again, though, you may still be guilty of rioting, per Penal Code 404.

 3. What are the PC 405a penalties?